 Rather than the absolute values, my focus is on assessing the impact in terms of latency of various network configurations.

-The Azure hub and spoke playground is a GitHub repo where you can find a reference network architecture I use as common base to implement configurations and test networking and connectivity scenarios.
-I have used it also here as starting point to build the lab used in this post.
+The Azure hub and spoke playground is a GitHub repository where you can find a reference network architecture that I use as a common base to implement configurations and test networking and connectivity scenarios.
+I have also used it here as a starting point to build the lab used in this post.

 Scenario 1 - one virtual network

 In this scenario I have a calling machine in one availability zone and 3 additional machines each in a different availability zone.
-In availability zone 1 I have also placed both machines in the same proximity placement group to have the best possible latency.
+In availability zone 1 I have also placed both machines in the same proximity placement group to have the best possible latency, as shown below.

 same network